ibexa/documentation-developer/docs/releases/updating_ez_platform.md

         ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4;
         ```

+    !!! caution "Form (ezform) Field Type"

+        In eZ Platform 2.3 forms are content like everything else.
+After the update, in order to create forms, you have to
+        add new Content Type (e.g. named "Form") that contains `Form` field (this Content Type can contain other fields
+        as well).
+After that you can use forms inside Landing Pages via Embed block.

 ## 5. Dump assets

 The web assets must be dumped again if you are using the `prod` environment.
 In `dev` this happens automatically: